Zoom on the Champion 100307

 The Champion 100307 versus other generators

-The following charts are provided to give you an idea of how some of the key specs of the Champion 100307 compare to generators of similar power (between 3000 and 4000 W).
+The following charts are provided to give you an idea of how some of the key specs of the Champion 100307 compare to dual fuel generators of similar power (between 3000 and 4000 W).

-- With a dry weight of 104.9 pounds, the Champion 100307 finds itself in the expected weight range for generators able to produce between 3000 and 4000 rated watts.
-In terms of weight, one of the champions in their power range is the WEN GN400i, standing at just 66.1 lbs.
+- Having a dry weight of 104.9 lbs, the Champion 100307 belongs in the expected weight range for dual fuel generators which produce 3000 to 4000 rated watts.
+In terms of weight, one of the champions in their power range is the A-iPower SUA4300iD, standing at just 54.8 lbs.

-As you can see from this interactive chart, when compared to other 3000-4000W generators, the Champion 100307 is on the cheap side of the price range.
+As you can see from this interactive chart, when compared to other 3000-4000W dual fuel generators, the Champion 100307 is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.